robinforsling/dtt/README.md

 * It is possible to add new scenarios by modifying `src/thesis_lib/scenario/load_scen.m`

+## Thesis Summary

+A summary of the thesis dedicated to system engineers and other practitioners is found in `summary/`

 ## Thesis Figures

 All figures included in the thesis are available as pdf files in `figure/`